 In the Democratic Republic of Congo we use Congolese Francs, if we want to bye some food or take a mototaxi.
 For anything which costs a bit more we use dollars.
 So bring a fair amount of dollars with you.
 But please make sure that you bring only new US dollar bills with you (i.e. bills issued in the last 3-4 years).
 In many places in DR Congo, people will not accept older US bills.
 And don’t think, that Congolese banks will change CFA or Swiss Francs or English Pounds.
 Banks here are not well-connected with the world out there.
 Besides dollars, you may be able to change south african Rands and Euros, but that’s pretty much it.

 Money transfer through banks is equally difficult.
 If you need money sent to you, do it by Western Union.
-It’s fast and easy, and there is a branch in uvira.
-But be warned: The money has to be sent to Uvira Democratic Republic of Congo DRC and not just Uvira, Congo.
+It’s fast and easy, and there is many branch in Bukavu.
+But be warned: The money has to be sent to Democratic Republic of Congo DRC and not just Bukavu, Congo.

 - Loaf of sliced bread $0.60 US

 - 1 kg of beef meat: $5.00 US

 - 1 kg of fish: $4 US

 Most of our team members drink the local water without problems.
 But to be on the safe side, you might want to drink bottled water during your stay here.